johnhelt/MMM-GamepadEvents-Stop/README.md

 ### Gamepad options:
 You can either define a button or more, a single axis with its axisValue, or both button(s) and axis.

-`Important`: currently, this module has only been develop in the way to allow a single axis to be triggered in a single direction at a time
+`Important`: this module has only been developed in the way to allow a single axis to be triggered in a single direction at a time

 | Option                       | Description
 | ---------------------------- | -----------